kapicorp/kapitan/docs/example-terraform.md

 export OUTPUT_DIR=$(realpath -m ${DIR}/../../../output/{{inventory.parameters.name}}) # Folder for storing output files (preferable outside of compiled)
 ```

 It is good practice to utilize this method to improve integration with various CLI based tools.
-Scripts help to ensure terraform &
+Scripts help to ensure terraform and
 kapitan can function with your CI/CD systems.
 It generally depends on your organizational workflows.

 ### secrets

 Although there are no particular secrets in this instance.
 It is possible to utilize Kapitan secrets as defined in [secrets management](secrets.md).
-There is truly no limit to the extensibility of this tool.